aashoo17/notes/src/linux/linux_command_line/snap.md

 install packages

-chanells how to use and remove
+channels how to use and remove

 remove packages